-Redecorating on a Shoestring: Inexpensive Decorating Ideas
+Redecorating on a Shoestring: Inexpensive Decorating Ideas for Any Room in the House

 Picking a theme is an easy way to jump start your decorating ideas.
 Maybe you would like to add a beach element to one or more rooms to remind you of the great vacation you took.
 Or you may choose to add southwest touches.
 Don't overlook Asian or Eastern influences.
 You can even adopt a minimalist theme, subtracting a few key pieces, to give a quick update to your rooms.
 Its your choice.
-Ultimately, it's creating an environment that makes you and your family happy to be at home without breaking your budget.
+Ultimately, it's decorating to create an environment that makes you and your family happy to be at home without breaking your budget.

 - Look first at the color of the walls.
-Can you repaint one wall either a darker or lighter color of the same color family as the existing color?
+Can you repaint one wall either a darker or lighter color in the same color family as the existing color?
 This can give a change as bold or as subtle as pleases your eye.

 - Change the lamps in the room.
 Again, shopping at discount stores gives great looks for less.
 No one has to know that you didn't make your purchase at the department store or designer boutique.
 Be willing to make a few trips until you find what you want.
 Or try shopping for them online to eliminate the drive time.